CONTROLLER AND SCOPE

 INCORPORATION OF THIRD-PARTY CONTENT AND SERVICES

 Third-party content such as maps from Google Maps, RSS feeds or charts from other websites may be incorporated into this website.
 This always requires the providers of such content (referred to as “third-party providers” below) to know the IP addresses of the users to be able to send the content to the users’ browsers.
 The IP address is therefore necessary for presenting the content.
 While we try to incorporate only content whose providers use IP addresses only for transmitting the content, we have no way of preventing third-party providers from storing IP addresses, for example for statistical purposes.
-If we learn that third-party providers store IP addresses, we inform users accordingly.
+Where we know that a third-party provider stores IP addresses, we inform users accordingly.

 For further information on how Google uses data for advertising purposes as well as options regarding settings and possible objections, users should refer to the following websites: https://www.google.com/intl/de/policies/privacy/partners/ (“How Google uses data when you use our partners’ sites or apps”), https://www.google.com/policies/technologies/ads (“Advertising“), https://www.google.de/settings/ads (“Control the information Google uses to show you ads”) and https://www.google.com/ads/preferences/ (“Determine what ads Google can show you”).